Children in Need

 The group had been training hard for over two months leading up to the event and hope to do the swim each year for Children in Need.

-The swimmers had breaks only to take on food and answer the occasional call from nature, however unlike David Walliams the group assured BBC Tees they did not think about covering themselves in Goose fat during the twenty one mile swim.
+The swimmers had breaks to either grab something to eat or answer the occasional call of nature.
+However, unlike David Walliams, the group did not think about covering themselves in goose fat during the 21 mile swim.